industrial-edge/ied-logging-and-monitoring/docs/Installation.md

 To set up the Influx database, follow the instructions below.

-1. Clone this repository to you local environment.
+1. Clone this repository to your local environment.
 Docker and docker-compose plugin needs to be installed.
 2. Open the [src](../src) folder in the terminal.
 3. Rename the YAML file to `docker-compose.yml` and update the following environment variables.
 These will be needed for configuring Logging & Monitoring service later on:
   ```